DeltaK17/Llama_Local_Assistant/README.md

 ## Installation

-To set up the "Local LLaMA Voice Assistant" on your system, follow these steps:
+To set up the "Local Mistral Voice Assistant" on your system, follow these steps:

 #### 1. Prerequisites